MicrosoftDocs/winrt-api/windows.networking.connectivity/networkinformation_getproxyconfigurationasync_1451648549.md

 If the [GetProxyConfigurationAsync](networkinformation_getproxyconfigurationasync.md) method is successful, a [ProxyConfiguration](proxyconfiguration.md) object for the specified *uri* parameter is returned by the [IAsyncOperation(ProxyConfiguration)](../windows.foundation/iasyncoperation_1.md) handler.

-In a Windows Store app, the [StreamSocket](../windows.networking.sockets/streamsocket.md) class supports connecting to a remote endpoint when proxies are required to complete the connection.
+In a UWP app, the [StreamSocket](../windows.networking.sockets/streamsocket.md) class supports connecting to a remote endpoint when proxies are required to complete the connection.
 This support for proxies is automatic and transparent to the app.
 For more detailed information, see the remarks on *Support for proxies* in the [StreamSocket](../windows.networking.sockets/streamsocket.md) class reference.

 ## -examples